 boolean valid = verifier.verify(signature);The algorithms are larger than classical alternatives—ML-KEM public keys are around 1KB, compared to 32 bytes for X25519.
 This affects transmission and storage but not security.

-What About the Security Manager Removal?
+What happened to the Security Manager in Java 24?

+Java 24 permanently disables the Security Manager (JEP 486).
 The Security Manager was Java's original sandboxing mechanism, designed when Java Applets ran untrusted code in browsers.
 It let you restrict what code could do—file access, network connections, reflection.
 But it was complex to configure correctly, imposed performance overhead, and was rarely used properly outside applet contexts.

 With applets long dead and the Security Manager poorly suited to modern containerized deployments, Java has been deprecating it since JDK 17.
 Java 24 makes it non-functional—you cannot enable it at startup or runtime.
 A future release will remove the API entirely.

-Quick Reference Table
+Quick Reference

 | Feature | JEP | Status | Interview Priority |